Acceptable Usage Policy

 The purpose of this AUP is to enhance the quality of the web hosting services and to protect Company’s Clients, and the Internet community as a whole, from illegal, irresponsible, or disruptive Internet activities.

-Parents and guardians should remain aware at all times of what is on the Internet and how the minors under their care are using the Services and the Internet.
+Parents and guardians should remain aware of what is on the Internet and how the minors under their care are using the Services and the Internet.

 3. Prohibited Uses.